 These creamy and delicious Old Fashioned Scalloped Potatoes without cheese are made just the way my Mom and my Grandma used to make them.
 Made with layers of potatoes and onions, this Old fashioned Scalloped Potatoes recipe is a classic comfort food dish that has been enjoyed for generations.

 These scalloped potatoes make a great side dish for a holiday meal and are especially popular at Easter dinner.
 However, they are great for special occasions or any time of the year.
-This recipe is a hearty and satisfying side dish that can be served with a variety of main courses and pairs perfectly with my Picnic Ham with Orange Glaze Recipe!
+This recipe is a hearty and satisfying side dish that can be served with a variety of main courses and pairs perfectly with my Picnic Ham Recipe!

 Jump to: